 👪 Serving Size

 This recipe makes 6 servings.
-However, you can double or triple the recipe. if you have a big crowd, by clicking on the blue serving number and selecting the number of servings you'd like.
+However, you can double or triple the recipe. if you have a big crowd, by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.
 I often make 2 chickens at once (we like leftovers), as you can see in the photos.

 🔢WW Points